acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_install.md

 ### Options inherited from parent commands

 ```
-  -A, --all-namespaces      Namespace to work in
+  -A, --all-projects        Use all known projects
-      --context string      Context to use in the kubeconfig file
+      --context string      Context to use in the resolved kubeconfig file
       --debug               Enable debug logging
       --debug-level int     Debug log level (valid 0-9) (default 7)
-      --kubeconfig string   Location of a kubeconfig file
+      --kubeconfig string   Explicitly use kubeconfig file, overriding current project
-      --namespace string    Namespace to work in (default "acorn")
+      --namespace string    Namespace to work in resolved connection (default "acorn")
+  -j, --project string      Project to work in
 ```

 ### SEE ALSO